jincheng-jason/coding-challenge/README.md

 - Used `go mod` for package management, imported 3rd party lib `github.com/leekchan/accounting` for currency formatting.
 - Run with command `go build`, and then `./coding-challenge`
 - Test with command `go test -v ./test `
+- Can also run with `docker build -t coding-challenge .` and then `docker run coding-challenge:latest`

 ## Overview